 ‘The fact I’ve done an internship and I’m a bit older means I bring some experience and knowledge.’

-At La Trobe, Maha has found a strong mentor in Jill Slay, the La Trobe Optus Chair of Cyber Security.
+At La Trobe, Maha has found a strong mentor in one of her teachers.

 ‘She’s really pushed me to network and apply for graduate programs.
 She’s introduced me to so many people.’